 As an exchange student at AGRFT you are entitled to a subsidised monthly pass:

-• Take your application form (along with your ID card/passport and student ID card/certificate of enrolment) to the LPP Ticket Office at Slovenska cesta 56 or the Ljubljana Bus Station at Trg OF 4 (see the working times).
+- With your personal registration number (EMŠO) and ID card/passport go to the LPP Ticket Office at Slovenska cesta 56 (see the working times).

 Bike rental